yamini236/Microsoftengage-Used-Cars-Data-Analysis/README.md

 - Used Cars are much preferable under low budget especially for college/university students.
 - Diesel driven and Manual mode cars are favoured over others.
 - Volvo series being expensive originally, has a much cheaper cost in case of used cars hence those you love this series can go for it.
-- Selling unita and production can be increased efficiently using data analysis.
+- Selling units and production can be increased efficiently using data analysis.
 - Customers can predict price according to their favourable features.